ivmarkov/esp-idf-matter/README.md

 * Setting system time via Matter
 * Matter OTA support based on the ESP IDF OTA API
 * Thread networking (for ESP32H2 and ESP32C6)
-* Wifi Access-Point based commissioning (for ESP32S2 which does not have Bluetooth support)

 ## Build Prerequisites